 A brief history of Oia

-However, Oia rebuilt itself and reinvented itself as the Cyclades’ most picturesque and gorgeous village, and a new era of flourish began through tourism.
+However, Oia rebuilt itself and reinvented itself as the Cyclades’ most picturesque and gorgeous village, and a new era of flourishing began through tourism.

 Climate and weather in Oia